commschamp/comms_protocols_cpp_src/text/message/extend_interface.md

 ```

 Then, after a while a new application needs to be developed, which monitors
-the I/O link and dumps all the message traffic into stdout and/or *.csv file.
+the I/O link and dumps all the message traffic into standard output and/or *.csv file.
 This
 application requires knowledge about names of the messages, and it would be
 convenient to add an appropriate function into the common message interface and
 reuse the existing implementation.
 There is